adimit/prolog.vim/README.md

 These files seek to change this.
 Copy them into your `$VIM_RUNTIME` or just `~/.vim`, preserving the directory structure.

-The files are public domain so far.
+The files are public domain.

+## Maintenance

+Note: I am no longer using Vim, or Prolog on a regular basis.
+Therefore I can no longer improve this package, but I will accept patches.
+(June 2014)

 ## Feature Highlights